-WhatsApp dark mode is nearly here, and some Android users have even been able to get an early glimpse of it by exploiting a small bug in the current beta release.
+WhatsApp dark mode is nearly here, and if you're part of the Android beta program you can already take it for a spin before it's rolled out worldwide.
 So what is it, why does it matter, and when will it roll out?

 WhatsApp dark mode is a new design for the hugely popular messaging app, which will swap its current palette of light gray and green for shades of black, teal and midnight blue.
 It won't replace the current look completely, but will be available as an option for anyone who wants to use it.